un-def/ptl/README.md

 * `PTL_DIRECTORY`
 * `tool.ptl.directory`

-A directory where input files and generated lock files are stored.
+A directory where input files and compiled lock files are stored.
 By default, ptl uses the `requirements` directory if it exists, otherwise the current working directory.

 #### Verbosity